— Javascript, React — 6 min read

 any variable defined in it own local variable environment and anything in

-so it can see variables up the chain, but fn1
+within fn1 so it can see variables up the chain, but fn1 can't look for

 variables down the chain.